abrarshah-12/Firecrawl_Scrapper/README.md

 Disclaimer

 This project is provided as-is and is intended for educational and personal use.
-Please use it responsibly, adhering to the terms of service for both Firecrawl and Google's Gemini API.
+Please use it responsibly, adhering to the terms of service for both Firecrawl and Google Gemini API.
 Scraping data may be subject to website terms, so be aware of the restrictions of scraping sites you do not own.

 Contributing